 So, how are you guys holding up?
 How's the lockdown going in your part of the world?
 I do hope you are safe, healthy and happy (as much as one can, considering the circumstances)

-Here's an Apple Fritter Cake recipe which I baked sometime ago.
+Here's an Apple Fritter Bread recipe which I baked sometime ago.
 We loved the flavor, texture and taste of the cake!
 Apple and Cinnamon is a classic combination and add a buttery cake to the mix, it cant go wrong, right?

 It's perfect with a cuppa and you can have it for breakfast or as a snack or if you are entertaining friends and family (well, that sounds like a bizzare idea in the present times ;))